-Other actors who may return include Chris Diamantopoulos (Doc Seismic), Fred Tatasciore (Kill Cannon), Clancy Brown (Damien Darkblood), Jeffrey Donovan (Machine Head), Ezra Miller (D.A.
+Others who may return include Chris Diamantopoulos (Doc Seismic), Fred Tatasciore (Kill Cannon), Clancy Brown (Damien Darkblood), Jeffrey Donovan (Machine Head), Ezra Miller (D.A.
 Sinclair) and Michael Dorn (Battle Beast and Thokk).
-Kirkman has hinted at some of their returns (more on this below) but we're unsure who will do so yet.
+Invincible co-creator Robert Kirkman has hinted at some of their returns (more on this below) but we're unsure who will do so yet.

-As for new cast members, Kirkman has expressed interest in seeing some more of The Walking Dead TV series’ cast in future seasons.
-Yeun, Marquand, Laurie Cohan, Michael Cudlitz, Sonequa Martin-Green and Lennie James have appeared in various roles already, but Kirkman wants more Walking Dead stars to lend their talents to the animated show.
+Kirkman has also expressed interest in seeing more of The Walking Dead's TV cast appear in future seasons.
+Yeun, Marquand, Laurie Cohan, Michael Cudlitz, Sonequa Martin-Green, and Lennie James have appeared already, but Kirkman wants more Walking Dead stars to sign on.

-Speaking to ComicBook.com, Kirkman said: "I can't think of an actor on The Walking Dead I wouldn't want to work with again.
+Kirkman told ComicBook.com (opens in new tab): "I can't think of an actor on The Walking Dead I wouldn't want to work with again.
 It's an amazing group of actors.
 Andrew Lincoln, Danai Gurira, Norman Reedus, Melissa McBride, Jeffrey Dean Morgan...there's not really anyone I wouldn't want to bring in."

 Invincible season 2 plot

-First, the Invincible season 1 finale.
-Omni-Man was supposed to conquer the planet for the Viltrumite Empire but, after realizing that he couldn’t kill Mark and, by proxy, enslave humanity for his people, he tearfully heads out into space for an unknown destination.
+First, let's discuss the Invincible season 1 finale.
+Omni-Man was supposed to conquer Earth for the Viltrumite Empire but, after realizing that he couldn’t kill Mark and enslave humanity for his people, he tearfully heads out into space for an unknown destination.

-Season 2 is should pick up this plot thread.
-Mark will be tasked with keeping Earth safe from the invading Viltrumites and help the Coalition of Planets stop the former from carrying out their universe-wide expansion.
-Mark already knows that a fleet is on its way thanks to Allen the Alien’s warning and, with Allen having a more prominent role in the comics from this point on, we can expect the duo's friendship to grow throughout season 2.
+Season 2 should pick up this plot thread.
+Mark will be tasked with keeping Earth safe from the invading Viltrumites, as well as help the Coalition of Planets stop the former from carrying out their universe-wide expansion.
+Mark already knows that a fleet is on its way thanks to Allen the Alien’s warning and, with Allen having a more prominent role in the comics from this point on, we can expect the duo's friendship to grow in season 2.

-As an offshoot of the above, the show should be entering cosmic territory in season 2 as well.
-Expect stranger worlds, weirder characters and a universe-spanning plot to be translated from page to screen.
+Additionally, the show should be entering cosmic territory as well.
+Expect stranger worlds, weirder characters, and a universe-spanning plot to be translated from page to screen.

 What's the plan in the meantime? pic.twitter.com/PZQp2xX7HyMay 3, 2021

-We may see Titan and Battle Beast’s stories fleshed out in more detail, too.
-The last time we saw the pair, they had taken over Machine Head’s criminal organization and teleported away from Earth respectively.
-Their tales continue in the comics, and Kirkman has already alluded to fan favorite Battle Beast getting more screen time in Amazon’s adaptation.
+We might see Titan and Battle Beast’s stories fleshed out in more detail, too.
+The last time we saw them, they had taken over Machine Head’s criminal organization and teleported away from Earth respectively.
+Their tales continue in the comics, and Kirkman has already alluded to fan favorite Battle Beast getting more screen time (opens in new tab) in season 2.
 The Flaxans also look like they'll return, despite Omni-Man's rampage across their home planet in episode 2.

 One interesting piece of news concerns story elements that didn’t even make it into Invincible’s comic run.
-In a chat with Beyond the Trailer, Kirkman revealed that he hoped to include storylines in the TV show that he couldn’t fit into the graphic novels when he was writing them.
+In a chat with Beyond the Trailer (opens in new tab), Kirkman revealed that he hoped to include storylines in the TV show that he couldn’t fit into the graphic novels.
 One example that Kirkman gives relates to Damien Darkblood, who was banished back to Hell by Cecil Stedman in episode 4.
 It’s unclear if this will form part of season 2, though.

-Finally, Kirkman himself has revealed more of where season 2’s plot could go and it could include arguably Mark’s biggest nemesis from the comics – Angstrom Levy.
+Meanwhile, Kirkman has revealed more of where Invincible season 2’s plot could go and it could include arguably Mark’s biggest nemesis from the comics – Angstrom Levy.

 Seasons 2 and 3 might give the show a whole new dimension...or a few hundred pic.twitter.com/zryVPksrngMay 4, 2021

-Following on from that announcement, Kirkman reiterated that Levy will be part of season 2's story.
+Following that announcement, Kirkman reiterated that Levy will be part of season 2's story.